-The 'Do it for me' and 'Help me do it' profiles make use of a method of managing your investments on your behalf called Lifestyling.
-This means that the option will automatically move your investments on a set path between different portfolios as you approach retirement.
-The aim of Lifestyling is to combine a particular level of investment risk with your preferred retirement outcome (drawdown, cash or annuity).
-The 'Do it for me' profile is designed to work towards the retirement age that you have selected, therefore it is important to keep this up to date.
+The 'Do it for me' and 'Help me do it' profiles are designed to work towards the retirement age that you have selected, therefore it is important to keep this up to date.
 You should particularly review this date in the lead up to retirement, as you could be exposed to too little or too much risk.
-You can do this by logging in to your SEI Master Trust online account.
+You can do this by logging in to your SEIMaster Trust online account.